A Surprising but Easy Strategy to Reduce Emotional Hijacking

 These examples require appropriate responses to assist us in rationally making decisions, from daily budgeting to managing danger and stress in our environment.

 Understanding and managing our feelings will empower us to make decisions that elevate our confidence.
 Believe it or not, our ability to breathe can save us from being hijacked.
-It’s hard to imagine if you take the time to stop and “just breathe,” it only takes 10 seconds or less for your brain to become calm and regain control of highly charged situations.
+It's hard to imagine if you take the time to stop and "just breathe," it only takes 10 seconds or less for your brain to become calm and regain control of highly charged situations.
 Once you regulate the feeling, you can move forward and manage the situation peacefully.
+Here are seven straightforward ways to take control of an emotional hijacking and to help you become more self-aware:

-This article was originally published on November 2, 2019, and has been updated (April 2021).
+This article was originally published on November 2, 2019, and has been updated (July 2023).

 More Motivational Reads Here »